 This was pre-social media, and some blog posts had 3,000+ comments.

 In 2009, we added the another71 Forum, which has 600,000+ posts, so there's something for everyone.

 NINJA CPA Review (2011 – Present)

-In 2014, we become an AICPA-Licensed Course and added the NINJA Book & NINJA MCQ (a full adaptive learning test bank with 6,000+ MCQ & 200+ SIMS) to our study package, making NINJA a complete CPA Review Course, and putting an end to the notion that you need to spend thousands in order to Pass the CPA Exam.
+CPA Test Bank with Adaptive Learning & 6,000+ MCQ & 200+ SIMS to our study package, making NINJA a complete CPA Review Course and putting an end to the notion that you need to spend thousands to pass the CPA Exam.